Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Element connectivity

 We will be using a single hex finite element.
-The element is defined using the nodes through the keyword <em> *ELEMENT </em> as follows:
+The element is defined using the nodes through the keyword <em> *ELEMENT </em>:

 	*ELEMENT, TYPE=C3D8, ELSET=P1
 	1,      1,      2,      3,      4,      5,      6,      7,      8